 Today’s video, “Let’s Spend the Night Together”, is famous for a couple of reasons.
 First, it was a big hit for the Rolling Stones in the mid-60s.
 I love how the recorded version kind of has a party-like atmosphere.
 You can tell the focus was on the energy of the song- not making sure every instrument or background vocal was done perfectly.
 The second reason for it’s fame?
 Well, the Rolling Stones also made a big splash when they came to America to perform on the Ed Sullivan Show.
 They chose “Let’s Spend the Night Together” as the song they’d play for the show.
 Well, the subject matter was a bit taboo for the time and Ed wanted them to change the lyrics of the song to “Let’s spend some time together.”
 I shouldn’t even say, “wanted”- it was more like “forced”.
 So, Mick Jagger went along with it, though he did roll his eyes at the camera when singing the line.

 I bring “Let’s Spend the Night Together” to you with the original lyrics in tact, with my favorite line being, “We can have fun just groovin’ around.”
 Let’s just say it took me a few takes to get that right, as the word “groovin'” really isn’t used anymore and I kept saying what people would normally say nowadays.
 Anyway, I think this song was perfect for an acoustic cover version- I hope you agree!
 I’ll be back in two weeks with another music video for you and hopefully some more updates to my new album, “Those Around Us”.
 This week, I received the final masters of the music and secured Ben Quesnel to paint another album for me!
-He painted the “Halfway There” album cover (amazing!) and you should check out his other artwork (on the website I made for him) at: http://bqartstudio.com.
+He painted the “Halfway There” album cover (amazing!), too.
 See you next time!

 Well, this just seems like deja vu too soon.
 Even though I just posted a video on Tuesday, I’m back with not only another all-new acoustic cover song, but also to bring an all-new band to the Laptop Sessions!
 And, by all-new, I guess I mean old… That’s right: for once, Jim’s not the only person to dig out a classic from the sixties!